 We explain the itinerary of the ascent to the Castillo de San José, step by step and with photos:

 We go up the Costera de Gabriel Miró and we find El Trinquet.
 We suppose that in its day there was an enclosure to play Pilota Valenciana and hence its name.

 If you want to visit the oldest of the Valencian Community you have the Trinquet de l’Abdet, in the Vall de Guadalest and dates from 1772.

-After the short walk uphill we arrive at the Portal de Sant Josep, excavated in the rock itself and which is the gateway to the access tunnel to the historical-artistic site.
+After the short walk uphill we reach the Portal de Sant Josep, dug into the rock itself and is the gateway to the tunnel access to the historic-artistic.

-Passing through the tunnel you will feel like you are entering the 16th or 17th century.
+Passing through the tunnel you will feel like you are entering the XVI or XVII century.
 Just outside you will find the House of the Orduña family.

 Visit to the Casa Orduña Municipal Museum

 Casa Orduña is a 17th century building, built after the great earthquake of 1644.
-Stands out for:
+It stands out for: